Bride kidnapping: Slavic tribes

 East Slavic tribes practiced bride kidnapping in the 11th century.
 The traditions were documented by the monk Nestor.
 According to the Primary Chronicle, the Drevlians captured wives non-consensually, whereas the Radimichs, Viatichi, and Severians "captured" their wives after having come to an agreement about marriage with them.
 The clergy's increase in influence may have helped the custom to abate.

-Marriage by capture occurred among the South Slavs until the beginning of the civilisation in the 1800s in Yugoslavia.
+Marriage by capture occurred among the South Slavs until the 1800s in Yugoslavia.
 Common in Serbia, Montenegro, Croatia and Bosnia-Herzegovina, the custom was known as otmitza.
-The practice was mentioned in a statute in the Politza, the 1605 Croatian legal code.
+The practice was mentioned in the 1605 legal code of the Republic of Poljica.
 According to Serbian folk-chronicler Vuk Karadzic, a man would dress for "battle" before kidnapping a woman or girl.
 Physical force was a frequent element of these kidnappings.

 Bride kidnapping was also a custom in Bulgaria.
 With the consent of his parents and the aid of his friends, the abductor would accost his victim and take her to a barn away from the home, as superstition held that pre-marital intercourse might bring bad luck to the house.
 Whether or not the man raped his victim, the abduction would shame the woman or girl and force her to stay with her kidnapper to keep her reputation.
 As in other cultures, sometimes couples would elope by staging false kidnappings to secure the parents' consent.